 28 October, 1917- 12 September 2010

 Honor Frost was an early pioneer in the field of underwater archaeology.
 Born in Cyprus in 1917 she became the ward of the London solicitor Wilfred Evill after the death of her parents.
-Her love of diving started in a Wimbledon garden when she submerged herself in a ‘well’ as a young woman, as described in her first book ‘Under the Mediterranean’ (1963).
+Her love of diving started in a Wimbledon garden when she submerged herself in a ‘well’ as described in her first book ‘Under the Mediterranean’ (1963).

-She studied at the Central School of Art in London and the Ruskin School of Art in Oxford and later worked as a designer for the Ballet Rambert and was director of publications at the Tate Gallery.
-In the mid-40s she designed a ballet, Khadra, which was choreographed by Celia Franca for the Sadler’s Wells Theatre Ballet to music by Sibelius.
+Honor studied at the Central School of Art in London and the Ruskin School of Art in Oxford and later worked as a designer for the Ballet Rambert and was director of publications at the Tate Gallery.
+In the 1940s she designed a ballet, Khadra, which was choreographed by Celia Franca for the Sadler’s Wells Theatre Ballet to music by Sibelius.

-Her artistic calling came to a halt after she fully fell in love with ‘diving’ in Marseilles in the late 1940s, training with the Club Alpin Sous-Marin in Cannes.
+Honor’s artistic calling came to a halt after she fully fell in love with ‘diving’ in Marseilles, where in the early 1950s she began training with the Club Alpin Sous-Marin in Cannes.
 This was the start of her passionate and deep interest in ‘under the sea’ and her mentor was the archaeologist Frédéric Dumas.
-Dumas took her on her first dive at a wreck of a Roman ship at Antheor on the south coast of France.
+Dumas took her on her first dive on the wreck of a Roman ship at Antheor, later known as the Chrétienne A, on the south coast of France.
 Later, she was able to develop and consolidate archaeological skills, when she joined Kathleen Kenyon at Jericho as a draftsman for the excavations in 1957.

-In collaboration with the Sicilian authorities and the British School at Rome she directed the excavations and recovery of the Punic (Carthaginian) warship of Marsala discovered in 1971.
-Her team of international archaeologists worked on the site for a number of years publishing regularly.
-The Punic ship was restored for display in a local museum.
+In collaboration with the Sicilian authorities and the British School at Rome she directed the excavations and recovery of a Punic shipwreck, believed to have been ‘longship’ (perhaps an auxiliary military supply vessel) used by Carthage in the Battle of the Aegates Islands (241BC), the last battle of the First Punic War.
+For several years Honor and her team of archaeologists worked on the site.
+The Punic ship was restored for display in a local building requisitioned for its museum display.

 In addition to her excavation work, she was instrumental in promoting marine archaeology as a discipline: she helped found the Council for Nautical Archaeology; was on the Council for the Society for Nautical Research for many years; and played a part in establishing the International Journal of Nautical Archaeology in 1972.
 She was active in her contacts with academics and officials to ensure that the field was held up to the high standards that she believed in.
 She was made a Fellow of the Society of Antiquaries in 1969.